mairadanielaferrari/favorites-generator/README.md

 # Favorites Generator Excercise

-Excercise
+##Excercise

-The attached text file contains the favorite musical artists of 1000 users from Some Popular Music Review Website.
+The input.txt file contains the favorite musical artists of 1000 users from Some Popular Music Review Website.
 Each line is a list of up to 50 artists, formatted as follows:

 Radiohead,Pulp,Morrissey,Delays,Stereophonics,Blur,Suede,Sleeper,The La's,Super Furry Animals,Iggy Pop\n